Relationship Red Flag Checklist

 6. Lack of Accountability

-Example: If they forget your anniversary, instead of apologizing, they say, “You should have reminded me.”
+Example: They forget your birthday and say, “You should have reminded me.”

 7. Emotional Volatility and Mood Swings